Altoros/couchbase-bosh/README.md

 # MongoDB deployment for BOSH

-This MongsDB deployment is intended for use with [BOSH](https://github.com/cloudfoundry/bosh) deployment.
+This MongoDB deployment is intended for use with [BOSH](https://github.com/cloudfoundry/bosh) deployment.
 Using this you can easily create and scale your MongoDB cluster